borkdude/deps.clj/API.md

   Called with a map of:

-  - `:cmd`: a vector of strings, the java executable first. deps.clj checks that java was found before calling this.
+  - `:cmd`: a vector of strings with the Java executable first. deps.clj checks that Java is available before calling this.
-  - `:out`: if set to `:string`, `:out` key in result must contains stdout
+  - `:out`: if `:string`, return stdout as the string value of `:out`.

   Returns a map of: